Chatham College for Women

 The undergraduate curriculum, combined with the Senior Tutorial, an original research project guided one-on-one with a Chatham professor, provides an excellent foundation to continue to graduate and professional schools.
 Chatham College for Women offers strong preparation for law school, medical school, and science-based graduate programs as well as the University’s own graduate degree programs.
 Students’ personal, professional, and leadership skills are developed to their fullest potential through internships, study abroad, service-learning and leadership training opportunities, and personal development seminars.
 All first-year students receive HP tablet computers which are integrated into coursework, with access to a wireless campus network.

 Social consciousness, awareness and understanding of the environment, interest in public service, a strong grounding in the sciences and liberal arts, and the ability to communicate effectively are characteristics that Chatham undergraduates share.

 Undergraduate Majors & Minors

 Chatham students have the opportunity to earn a bachelor's degree in the major of their choice along with a master's degree in as little as five years.
 Qualified students may pursue a graduate program at Chatham University or through the H. John Heinz III School of Public Policy at Carnegie Mellon University.
-The Accelerated Graduate Program requires a demanding undergraduate load for three years, followed by full-time graduate studies.
+The Integrated Degree Program requires a demanding undergraduate load for three years, followed by full-time graduate studies.
 Incoming students should contact Admissions or consult their advisors as early as possible in their undergraduate studies for guidance in developing an appropriate undergraduate course of study. click for more ifnromation.